 The holiday season came and went.
 But in between the magic (or the madness) there was the lull between Christmas and New Year’s where I enjoyed some time off and tons of fun mini adventures with the girls.
 One of my favorites was having the chance to visit Dyker Heights for their spectacular and over-the-top holiday lights.
 The spectacle has been bringing tourists and locals to the area since the 1980s that now includes a massive amount of holiday lights, figures, floats and one giant Santa that you’ll find from 83rd to 86th street from 11th to 13 avenues.

-Here’s a collection of a few of our favorites that you can still check this week (most of the lights come down this weekend):
+Here’s a collection of a few of our favorite illuminated homes that you can check out: